serenity-is/docs/api/js/domwise/functions/currentLifecycleRoot.md

 ...`Element`[]

-If provided, sets the lifecycle root to the first argument and returns the previous root.
+If provided, the first element is set as the new lifecycle root.

 ## Returns

 `Element` \| `null`

-The current lifecycle root element or null if none is set.
+The current (or previous) lifecycle root element, or `null` if none is set.